Lily Rabe: 2011–present

 In August 2021, Rabe starred in the tenth season of American Horror Story, as Doris Gardner in the first half of the season, and as Amelia Earhart in the second.
 It was her first time as part of the main cast since Roanoke.

 Personal life

 In December 2016, it was reported that Rabe was expecting her first child with boyfriend Hamish Linklater.
 She gave birth to a girl in March 2017.
 In June 2020, they had their second daughter.
 In September 2021, Rabe announced her third pregnancy with Linklater.
+She gave birth to a son in June 2022.